dreftymac/dynamic.yaml/app/demo_transclude/readme.txt

 ### Issues

-* want to make it easy as possible to include templates
+* make it easy as possible to include templates
-* want to make it easy as possible to go from plain file to template-compatible file that supports looping and variables
+* make it easy as possible to go from plain file to template-compatible file that supports looping and variables
-* want a syntax that is clean and unobtrusive when going from plain file to template
+* syntax that is clean and unobtrusive when going from plain file to template